300 Hour Teacher TrainingWe continue to offer our training modules virtually with some opportunities for hybrid in-person learning as well.

 For module descriptions and details please see the Required and Elective Module sections below.

-Jan 9-10, 2021: Science of Happiness on the mat: Yoga Teacher Self-Care with Amber Favaregh (Elective)
+2022 Dates Coming Soon: Science of Happiness on the mat: Yoga Teacher Self-Care with Amber Favaregh (Elective) Sign Up Today!

-Oct 9-10, 2021: Designing Impactful Workshops and Intensives with Amber Favaregh (Required)
+New Dates Coming Soon: Designing Impactful Workshops and Intensives with Amber Favaregh (Required) Sign Up Today!

 * This required and elective course may be swapped out for students who graduated from Tribal Yoga’s 200 Hour Teacher Training.